chrischow/wordle_solver/README.md

 As you can probably see, a strategy is more than just the seed word.
 It also includes (1) decision rules to prioritise solving vs. collecting information, and (2) a way to choose words.

+> **Note:** We can actually remove seed words as a strategy component altogether if we apply the ranking algorithm in step 0 to the entire set of candidates to rank them.

 ## A Proposed Wordle Bot

 ### Overview